auchenberg/kenneth.io/source/_posts/2014-01-08-zero-configuration-wildcard-dev-domains-with-dev.md

 categories:
 ---

 A few days ago I was [reminded](https://twitter.com/raamdev/status/430436370977284096) of little script I wrote, and a domain I bought some late saturday night back in 2012.
-I never took the time to wrap it up as releasable, but today I spent a few hours building a little website and writing this blog post.
+I never took the time to wrap it up as something releasable, but today I spent a few hours building a little website and writing this blog post.

 Since the very beginning of [Podio](http://podio.com) we have been using subdomains extensively to provide organizations with their every own URL.
 Today we are no longer using subdomains for various reasons, but back then I spend a bit of time finding a good solution to get wildcard *.dev domains working in my development environment.

-You should think running a local development environment with wildcard *.dev domains is a no-brainer.
+You should think running a development environment with wildcard *.dev domains is a no-brainer.
 Ignorantly, I thought I just could add a wildcard entry in my /etc/hosts, and bam it would work.

 It’s not that simple.